pegjs/pegjs/README.md

     allowed to start parsing from (default: the first rule in the grammar)
   * `--cache` — makes the parser cache results, avoiding exponential parsing time in pathological cases but making the parser slower
+  * `--dependency` — makes the parser require a specified dependency (can be specified multiple times)
   * `--extra-options` — additional options (in JSON format) to pass to `peg.generate`
   * `--extra-options-file` — file with additional options (in JSON format) to